helena-intel/openvino/docs/install_guides/installing-openvino-linux.md

    sudo usermod -a -G users "$(whoami)"
    ```
    Log out and log in for it to take effect.

-2. To perform inference on Intel® Neural Compute Stick 2, install the USB rules as follows:
+2. To enable inference on Intel® Neural Compute Stick 2, install the USB rules as follows:
    ```sh
    sudo cp /opt/intel/openvino_2021/inference_engine/external/97-myriad-usbboot.rules /etc/udev/rules.d/
    ```